Financial Help for People With Disabilities

 VA Disability Benefits

-Veterans with disabilities as a result of military service qualify for tax-free monthly Department of Veterans Affairs disability benefit payments.
+Veterans with disabilities resulting from military service qualify for tax-free monthly Department of Veterans Affairs disability benefit payments.
 The VA ranks disability level from 10% to 100%.
-In 2022, the rate was $152.44 a month for 10% disability and $3332.06 for 100% disability and no dependents.
+In 2024, the rate was $171.23 a month for 10% disability and $3,785.85 for 100% disability and no dependents.
 Rates change depending on disability rating and number of dependents.
 The VA disability calculator can help you determine your benefit amount.

-Veterans with disabilities can also qualify for the Home Improvements and Structural Alteration (HISA) Grant.
+Veterans who have disabilities can also qualify for the Home Improvements and Structural Alteration (HISA) Grant.
 The grant provides money to make improvements and structural alterations to homes to accommodate a disability.

-About 26% of veterans have a disability, and the National Coalition for Homeless Veterans estimates more than 40,000 veterans are homeless on any given night.
-More than twice that number will find themselves homeless at some point every year.
+About 27% of veterans have a disability, and the U.S. Department of Housing and Urban Development estimates more than 40,000 veterans are homeless on any given night.
+Nearly 13% of the homeless adult population are veterans, while veterans make up just 7% of the general population.
 Most homeless veterans have medical and mental issues and difficulty accessing care or paying for it, the survey said.

-The VA offers programs and benefits specifically for disabled veterans, including:
+The VA offers programs and benefits specifically for veterans with disabilities, including:

 • Disability compensation: Using VA disability benefits.